-Dating back to 1986, the American Silver Eagle is the official bullion coin of the United States and is minted by the US Mint.
-Crafted of 99.9% fine silver, and only struck in the 1 troy ounce size, the Silver American Eagle is legal tender and has a face value of $1 independent of the silver content.
-The Silver Eagle is considered one of the most beautiful silver coins to ever come from the US Mint.
+Dating back to 1986, the American Silver Eagle is the official silver bullion coin of the United States.
+The United States Mint mints Silver Eagle Coins and distributed to silver bullion dealers like us here at SD Bullion to buy and sell from the investing public.
+Crafted with a minimum .999 fine silver bullion, and only struck in a US government-guaranteed one troy ounce size (enforced by the US Secret Service).
+The Silver American Eagle Coin is legal tender in the USA with a legal tender face value of $1, yet they get actively traded on their overall silver content and rarity.
+The Silver Eagle Coin is considered one of the most beautiful silver coins produced in the world today.

 The Silver Eagle is an iconic design that is recognized around the world.
-The Walking Liberty obverse was created by Adolph Weinman for the Walking Liberty Half Dollar that was used as early as 1916.
+Adolph Weinman created the Walking Liberty coin obverse for the Walking Liberty Half Dollar that got used as early as 1916.
 The text boldly states "Liberty" and "In God We Trust" along with the year of issue.
-The Silver Eagle receives its moniker due to the reverse, as it includes an eagle with wings lifted high and 13 stars representing the 13 original states.
-The text includes "United States of America", "1 oz Fine Silver ~ One Dollar", and "E Pluribus Unum".
-This design continues to be used through the current year.
+The American Silver Eagle receives its moniker due to the reverse, as it includes an eagle with wings lifted high and 13 stars representing the 13 original states.
+The text consists of "United States of America," "1 oz Fine Silver ~ One Dollar", and "E Pluribus Unum."
+This design continues to get used throughout the current year.

 Bullion and Proof Dollar Coins

-At SD Bullion, we primarily deal in either bullion or Proof American Eagles.
-Proof coins are the most collectible types of coins for sale from the United States mint; they have finer detail, a shinier finish, and are far more rare than the bullion version.
-These coins also come with a higher price tag.
-Bullion silver dollar coins are also called “Brilliant Uncirculated”, and are the more common type of US Mint Silver Eagles.
-These coins were originally intended to create a silver-rich market, driving the price of silver down during the mid 1980s.
+At SD Bullion, we primarily deal in either bullion or Proof American Eagle Coins.
+Proof coins are the most collectible types of coins for sale from the United States mint; they have more exquisite detail, a shinier finish, and are far rarer than their bullion coin versions.
+The proof coins also come with a higher price tag.
+Silver bullion coins are also called “Brilliant Uncirculated,” and are the more common type of US Mint Silver Eagle Coins.
+These coins were initially intended to create a silver-rich market, driving the price of silver down during the mid-1980s.
 Since the year 2000, Silver Eagle production has again been on the rise.
-By 2010, there were more than 34 million American Eagle Coins on the market.
+By 2010, there were more than 34 million American Eagle silver dollar coins on the market.

 Certified and Uncirculated American Eagle Coins

-These two types of US Silver Eagle coins are often confused for one another.
+These two types of US American Silver Eagle coins are often confused for one another.
 The first is certified, which means that the coins have been certified and graded by a professional rating company, such as PCGS or NGC.
-These coins are the premium versions of the US Mint silver coins, in outstanding condition and of a much higher value than simple loose bullion.
-Uncirculated coins, from the US Mint (www.usmint.gov), are also in fantastic shape.
-They have never been used as currency, or “circulated”, hence the term “uncirculated.”
+These coins are the premium versions of the US Mint silver coins, in outstanding condition and of a much higher value than simp bullion.
+Uncirculated coins, from the United States Mint, are also in fantastic shape.
+They have never been used as currency, or “circulated," hence the term “uncirculated.”
 In addition to certified and uncirculated American Silver Eagles, we also carry proof sets, rolls, and sealed monster boxes.

 Sell Your US Mint Silver Eagles to the Most Trusted Online Precious Metal Dealer

-The Doc's Take on United States Mint Silver Eagles
+The Doc's Take on U.S. Mint Silver Eagles

 Looking to invest in the silver market?
-Looking for a gift to give to the younger one's in the family?
-This lot is a great option not only as a personal investing option, but also as a great way to get a gift for the family to instill the value of investing for the future.
-The beautiful American Silver Eagle is without a doubt one of the most recognizable world government minted coins.
-The Silver American Eagle also retains it value as one of the highest premiums available within the silver investment coin market.
+Looking for a gift to give to the younger ones in the family?
+This lot is a great option not only as a personal investing option but also as a great way to get a gift for the family to instill the value of investing for the future.
+The beautiful American Silver Eagle coin is, without a doubt, one of the most recognizable world government minted coins.
+The Silver American Eagle also retains its value as one of the highest premiums available within the silver investment coin market.

 If you are a beginner looking to invest in silver bullion, then American Silver Eagle coins are a great place to start.
-Due to their popularity, they are the easiest silver coins to buy and sell in the world.
+Due to their popularity, they are the most accessible silver coins to buy and sell in the world.
 This makes them very attractive for newbies.

 About the US Mint

-The US Mint was the first establishment instituted by the newly freed American Republic, who had just thrown off the yoke of British rule.
-In 1792, the US Mint was founded in Philadelphia, in a relatively small building called the ‘Ye Olde Mint.’
+The US Mint, exclusive maker of American Silver Eagle Coin, was the first establishment instituted by the newly freed American Republic, who had just thrown off the yoke of British rule.
+In 1792, the US Mint got founded in Philadelphia, in a relatively small building called the ‘Ye Olde Mint.’

 Today, the US Mint boasts of four operational minting facilities and an excellent, secure storage facility.
-The branches are located in Philadelphia, Denver, San Francisco, and West Point (New York).
-Furthermore, the world famous bullion depository, Fort Knox in Kentucky, is under the authority of the United States Mint as well.
-When the US Mint was instituted in 1792, it was a part of the State Department.
+The branches are all located in Philadelphia, Denver, San Francisco, and West Point (New York - where most all bullion Silver American Eagle Coins are minted).
+Furthermore, the world-famous bullion depository, Fort Knox in Kentucky, is under the authority of the United States Mint as well.
+When the US Mint got instituted in 1792, it was a part of the State Department.
 However, it was given independent agency status in 1799.

-Although one of the primary functions of the United States Mint involves the striking of legal coinage for circulation, it is responsible for other areas such as – producing national commemorative medals, Congressional gold medals, and special coinage.
-Furthermore, it also disburses gold and silver for certain authorized purposes, safeguards and controls the movement of bullion in the United States, and distributes coins from its various facilities to Federal Reserve Banks.
+Although one of the primary functions of the United States Mint involves the striking of legal coinage for circulation, it is responsible for other areas like – producing national commemorative medals, Congressional gold medals, and special coinage.
+Furthermore, it also disburses gold and silver for specific authorized purposes, safeguards and controls the movement of bullion in the United States, and distributes coins from its various facilities to Federal Reserve Banks.

 The Philadelphia Mint was the first facility under the US Mint and remained the sole producer of official proof coinage until the year 1968.
-Moreover, the famed ‘P’ mint mark was added to coins only after 1980; coins struck at Philadelphia before 1980 did not bear the ‘P’ mint mark (except the Susan B. Anthony dollar and the wartime Jefferson nickel).
+Moreover, the famed ‘P’ mintmark got added to coins only after 1980; coins struck at Philadelphia before 1980 did not bear the ‘P’ mintmark (except the Susan B. Anthony dollar and the wartime Jefferson nickel).

 The West Point facility is the newest addition to the branches of the US Mint.
 Established in 1988, it initially served as a storage facility for United States’ gold bullion reserves.
 However, it now also strikes American Eagles in platinum, gold, and silver variants.

-The US Mint, being the official mint of an influential and respected sovereign nation, enjoys a certain popularity that drums up demand for its products that is noticed worldwide.
+The US Mint, being the official mint of an influential and respected sovereign nation, enjoy particular popularity that drums up demand for its products recognized worldwide.
 This ensures the investor will have a continuous fluid market to buy and sell US Mint products with ease.